kristychaotw/Origin-Repository/README.md

 ### 🚀 [Taipei Day Trip](http://54.161.96.147:3000/)
 Travel Booking Website for people who want to have a day trip around Taipei, Taiwan.

-## Features
-1. **Complete spots guide and info** Up to 48 destinations are available
-2. **Search by keywords** Combined with infinite scroll to maximize the UX experience
-3. **Booking and Payment transactions** Using a third-party service "TapPay" for credit card transactions.

-### Technical Highlights
+## Technical Highlights

 * Applied the search bar and carousel for a better user experience
 * Limited data fetching works using infinite scroll
 * Built connections between front-end and back-end using RESTful APIs
 * Implemented APIs of locations and credit card transactions.
 * Used MySQL to store users’ data and deployed the website on Amazon EC2

+## Features
+1. **Complete spots guide and info** Up to 48 destinations are available
+2. **Search by keywords** Combined with infinite scroll to maximize the UX experience
+3. **Booking and Payment transactions** Using a third-party service "TapPay" for credit card transactions.

 ## Guide
 1. Search for the travel destination